How long do I have to report a workplace injury in NSW?

 You should notify your employer as soon as possible and make sure the injury is recorded properly.
 Delay can create avoidable liability and credibility problems even when the injury is genuine.

-Practical NSW workers compensation help for denied claims, weekly payments, treatment disputes, WPI thresholds, and serious injury strategy.
+Practical legal help for injured workers in NSW.
+We help with denied claims, weekly payments, treatment disputes, WPI thresholds and serious injury strategy.

-Strict time limits apply to many NSW claim and dispute pathways.
+General information only.
+Strict time limits can apply to NSW claim and dispute pathways.

 This section explains why NSW workers compensation claims often become expensive before the final dispute.
 The problem usually starts when the insurer turns one issue into four: a low starting payment rate, delayed treatment, a work-capacity narrative, and then a threshold fight later.
 The right early page depends on the written insurer decision, certificate of capacity, wage records, and medical evidence, not just how unfair it feels.